WerWolv/ImHex/README.md

 ## Compiling

-To compile ImHex on any platform, GCC is required with a version that supports C++23 or higher.
+To compile ImHex on any platform, GCC (or Clang) is required with a version that supports C++23 or higher.
 On macOS, Clang is also required to compile some ObjC code.
+All releases are being built using latest available GCC.

 Many dependencies are bundled into the repository using submodules so make sure to clone it using the `--recurse-submodules` option.
 All dependencies that aren't bundled, can be installed using the dependency installer scripts found in the `/dist` folder.